Jagac/job-board-e2e/README.md

 ### Running

-To run the app (python 3.11.4):

-    python app.py

-Specify your operating system and let the app do the rest.
+Run the pipeline first.
 Then simply go to localhost:8050 in your browser.
-The Web app may cause an timeout error but this is due to the map taking a long time to load (many marker locations).
-Just need some patience :) Also the app can be rerun to collect more and more data.
+The web app may cause a temporary timeout error but this is due to the map taking a long time to load (many marker locations).
+Just need some patience :) Also the pipeline can be rerun to collect more and more data.